 Is Long COVID preventable?

 Vaccination lowers the chances of getting COVID-19 and then getting Long COVID.
-Community members can also take other steps to avoid COVID-19, like wearing a mask indoors in areas with high CDC COVID-19 Community Levels.
+Community members should take steps to avoid COVID-19, including:

 Talk to people about Long COVID